-Consular processing means that person intending to immigrate to the United States goes to a U.S. embassy or consulate in his or her home country to complete the application for a green card (lawful permanent residence).
-This involves submitting forms and documents to the consulate, and attending an interview there.
+Consular processing means that a person intending to immigrate to the United States goes to a U.S. embassy or consulate in his or her home country to complete the application for a green card (lawful permanent residence).
+This involves submitting forms and documents to the consulate, having a medical exam done, and attending an interview there.

 Consular processing can be thought of as “part two” of the green card application process.
-“Part one” was probably either the immigrant’s relative getting a visa petition approved by U.S. Citizenship and Immigrant Services (USCIS) on the immigrant’s behalf, an employer obtaining labor certification and an approved visa petition for the immigrant, or the immigrant being selected in the diversity visa lottery.
+“Part one” was probably either the immigrant’s relative getting an I-130 petition approved by U.S. Citizenship and Immigrant Services (USCIS) on the immigrant’s behalf, an employer obtaining labor certification and an approved I-140 petition for the immigrant, or the immigrant being selected in the diversity visa lottery.

 Only after the consular personnel interview and approve the person for an immigrant visa can he or she enter the United States and claim lawful permanent resident (LPR) status.